Fibered spherical 3-orbifolds: The quotient of by an abelian or generalized dihedral group

 If $G_0$ is different from $G_1$ we have to consider a further quotient passing from $(D^2\times S^1)/G_1$ to $((D^2\times S^1)/G_1)/(G_0/G_1)\cong (D^2\times S^1)/G_0$.
 In this case the quotient is a fibered solid pillow and the induced action on the base orbifold of $(D^2\times S^1)/G_1$ is by reflection.
 It is clear that the quotient of the base orbifold and the base orbifold of the quotient coincide.

 The proof can be completed for the general case by considering actions of involutions on solid pillows.
-In fact if $\alpha$ corresponds to a mirror reflector or to a corner reflector in $B$, the stabilizer of $\alpha$ acts effectively on a solid pillow.
-The stabilizer leaves invariant $\alpha$ and the singular set, thus the elements of the stabilizer are of order two.
-We have two possibilities: the involution either fixes pointwise $\alpha$ or exchanges its endpoints.
+In fact, if $\alpha$ is a fiber corresponding to a mirror reflector or to a corner reflector in $B$, then the stabilizer of $\alpha$ in $G$ preserves a regular neighborhood of $\alpha$ which is a solid pillow (recall Figure \ref{corner-reflector}).
+All elements of the stabilizer leave invariant both $\alpha$ and the four singular points on the boundary of the pillow (these points are connected, in pairs, to the endpoints of $\alpha$).
+Hence, keeping in mind that $G$ preserves orientation, whenever an element does not act trivially, its square must act trivially.
+We have two possibilities: the involution either fixes $\alpha$ pointwise or exchanges its endpoints.
 If the involution exchanges the two endpoints of $\alpha$ we have two possible actions on the singular points of the boundary of the solid pillow.
 Distinguishing these three cases we can consider the action of the stabilizer of $\alpha$ on the solid pillow and the action induced on the base orbifold.
 For each of the three cases the situation is different according to the parity of $p$ and $q$ where $p/q$ is the slope of the generic fiber in the solid pillow (here $p$ and $q$ are considered coprime).
 Finally we have to analyze nine cases, but in each we find that the quotient of the base orbifold and the base orbifold of the quotient coincide.

 \end{proof}